Mera-Elzab Meritum: Comparison with other computers

 Free market prices in 1986.
 The average salary in that year was 24,095 PLZ.

 Meritum I

 Based on U880 processor at 2.5 MHz.
-17 KiB of RAM (16 KiB of dynamic memory and 1 KiB static memory); 16 KiB version was also available.
+17 KB of RAM (16 KB of DRAM and 1 KB SRAM); 16 KB version was also available.

-14 KiB of ROM consisted of 12 KiB BASIC.
+14 KB of ROM consisted of 12 KB BASIC.
 It was slightly modified TRS-80 Model I BASIC Level II.
-In additional 2 KiB, monitor program was stored.
+In additional 2 KB, monitor program was stored.
 Content of ROM was provided by ITM company.

 Display circuit was similar to TRS-80, it supported 64×16 or 32×16 monochrome text mode only; low resolution 128×48 graphic mode simulated by semigraphics.
-Character generator resided in separate ROM memory, there was also separate 1 KiB of video memory.
+Character generator resided in separate ROM memory, there was also separate 1 KB of video memory.
 Similar to TRS-80 there were no lower case characters.
-No polish specific characters (ĄĘĆŚÓŃŁŻŹ) on the keyboard and character table.
+No Polish-specific characters (ĄĘĆŚÓŃŁŻŹ) on the keyboard and character table.